 Gipsy Moth bi-plane from seven-time Oscar-winning motion picture sold for a world auction record €201,250 to an anonymous telephone bidder in Kenya

-The entire sale realized just short of €13 million from 86 motor cars, 84 motorcycles, and more than 100 lots of automobilia, with successful bidders from 27 countries worldwide
+The entire sale realised just short of €13 million from 86 motor cars, 84 motorcycles, and more than 100 lots of automobilia, with successful bidders from 27 countries worldwide

 The aeroplane which featured in the seven-time Oscar-winning 1985 film 'Out of Africa' is on its way back to the country after nearly three decades, after finding a new home in Kenya at the Bonhams auction at the Grand Palais in Paris, France, on Thursday 7th February.